-In a recent post on brand essence, we gave an example of one of our favourite brand essences that used the word “audacious”.
-It’s a great word to build your brand around.
-Doesn’t it sound appealing and aspirational?
-Wouldn’t you like to be more audacious?
+We recently shared one of our favourite brand essences which used the word “audacious”.
+It’s a great word to build a brand around.
+So engaging and aspirational.
+Who wouldn’t want to be more audacious?

-Or, maybe that’s not your thing so much?
-You see that word, and think it sounds a little arrogant?
-A little bit scary?
-Too much about risk-taking.
-Not enough about stability and certainty.
-Not enough about looking after your fellow human beings.
+Or, maybe that’s not really your style?
+You think it sounds a little arrogant?
+A little scary?
+Too much risk, not enough certainty?
+Not really about looking after your fellow human beings.

 We sympathise with both points of view.
-BUT, if we were to put these two viewpoints in competition against each other, we know who would win.
-When it comes to competitive situations, we’re always on the side of the audacious.
+But if these viewpoints competed with each other, we know who’d win.
+In competitive situations, the audacious almost always come out on top.

 Ali or Schumacher?

-No longer fighting at that time, and sadly no longer with us, but Ali was an undoubted winner.
-But the way he won, he did so with warmth, confidence and charm.
-Watch some of his old interviews.
-Talk to anyone who is a boxing fan.
-He was cocky and daring but always positive and charismatic.
-His audience speak of him with awe, reverence and adoration.
+Ali was no longer fighting at that time, and sadly is now no longer with us.
+But he was an undoubted winner.
+And the way he won, was with warmth, confidence and charm.
+Watch his old interviews.
+Talk to boxing fans.
+He was cocky and daring, but always positive and charismatic.
+His fans speak of him with awe and reverence.
+They adored him.

-Contrast that with Michael Schumacher.
-Also undoubtedly a winner, and for other sad reasons, no longer in the public eye.
+Contrast that with Schumacher.
+Also undoubtedly a winner.
+And for other sad reasons, no longer in the public eye.
 But did he bring warmth, confidence and charm when he was winning?
-Or was he perceived as more cold, ruthless and relentlessly efficient in the way he went about winning?
+Or was he perceived as more cold, ruthless and relentlessly efficient in his competitive approach?

-What both of these giants of the sporting world shared was a competitiveness and a burning desire to be the best.
-But the way they approached being competitive, led to very different perceptions and outcomes.
+What both these sporting giants shared was competitiveness.
+A burning desire to be the best.
+But the way they approached being competitive led to very different outcomes.

-And this thought prompted us to think about how to be competitive in the business world.
-Where should audacity fit in your search to finding a competitive advantage?
+This made us think about how to be competitive in the business world.
+Where does audacity fit when you’re trying to find a competitive advantage?

 Competitive advantage in business

-Let’s face it, the vast majority of people aren’t audacious.
+Let’s face it, most people aren’t audacious.
+Most businesses aren’t audacious.

 In most businesses of any size, there are systems, processes and protocols to stop people being audacious.
 Decisions by committee.
 Multiple approval levels.
 Endless requests for data, analysis and testing before any decision gets made.

-It’s pretty dated in places now in terms of the brands and companies cited as best practice.
-Our edition was written in the days when Sainsbury was the #1 UK grocery retailer ahead of Tesco for example.
-But the underlying model or approach to successful marketing has we believe stood the test of time pretty well, and that’s the POISE model.
+It’s now a bit dated.
+It was written when Sainsbury was the #1 UK grocery retailer ahead of Tesco, for example.
+But the underlying model for a competitive approach to marketing stands the test of time pretty well.
+It centres on the POISE model.